 FDA probe of Abbott facility finds quality control issues

-March 22 (Reuters) - An inspection at the Abbott Laboratories ABT.N facility in Sturgis, Michigan found a harmful bacteria on surfaces in some areas of its powdered baby formula production, the U.S. health regulator said on Tuesday.
+March 23 (Reuters) - An inspection at the Abbott Laboratories ABT.N facility in Sturgis, Michigan found a harmful bacteria called Cronobacter sakazakii on the surface of some areas producing its powdered baby formula, the U.S. health regulator said on Tuesday.

-The bacteria, Cronobacter sakazakii, can cause severe foodborne illness in mainly infants.

 Complaints that the facility's products had caused bacterial infections forced Abbott to recall certain Alimentum, Similac and EleCare baby formulas last month, prompting a probe from the U.S. Food and Drug Administration (FDA).